Mattherix/ViperDefender/README.md

 # ViperDefender
 ViperDefender is a python based client that can be used to detect and remove malware from a system.
-It uses the [VirusTotal]() API to scan files and a cloud sanbox that test every files downloaded on the Computer.
+It uses the [VirusTotal]() API to scan files and a cloud sandbox that test every file downloaded on the Computer.
 It also has a public API that can be used to scan files.

 ## Table of Contents
 - [ViperDefender](#viperdefender)